 Clicker training activates more than one motivation to learn

 How do we feel when we get that kind of feedback?
 We usually feel good.
 We usually feel good for one or two reasons.

 - We feel good for getting a reward

 - We feel good from the satisfaction of having mastered something

 Studies have shown that we are more motivated because of intrinsic motivation than we are extrinsic motivations.
 In fact, external rewards and punishments can reduce our internal motivations.

 Solving a problem either brings satisfaction or relief.
-The biggest problems hunting animals would be expected to solve is how to find and catch food.
+The biggest challenges for wild animals to solve is how to find and catch food.
 Hunters are required to attention to the habits and behavior of their prey and figure out how to catch them whether by thinking about it or trial and error.
 When they succeed, they are rewarded and are motivated to remember how they did it.